 DeCoste Writing Protocol

-Readtopia is a comprehensive reading curriculum for middle and high school students with autism and other complex needs.
-It brings first-hand experiential learning into the classroom—teaching students standards-aligned social studies, ELA, and science content.
+Readtopia is a comprehensive reading curriculum for middle and high school students with autism and other special needs.
+Lessons are delivered through thematic units covering meaningful social studies, ELA, and science topics.

 In Readtopia you won’t find elementary-looking line drawings and “See Spot Run” text.
 Readtopia was designed to bring first-hand experiential learning into the classroom, so students can bridge the gap between learning through reading, and learning through experiencing.